The Age of Social Media and Its Impact on the Restraining Order

 The lesson in Shivers is an important one.
 Often times, parties to a pending legal matter forget the serious implications of their actions on social media.
 How parties portray themselves on their social media pages can, and frequently are, used by the other party in attempt to present that party in a negative light.
 This is especially true in family law cases, especially when children are involved and/or support is sought.
 One parent may use photographs posted on Facebook of the other parent going out with friends to show that he/she is neglectful.
 Pictures or posts of vacations may be used by the payee spouse/parent in a support case to show that the other party has the funds to pay support but is spending that money on lavish trips instead.
 What you post on Facebook, Instagram, Twitter, etc. can impact the outcome of your case.
 Mr. Shiver’s actions in the case discussed above is a prime example of this sort of impact.

 Here at Mello & Pickering, LLP we can help develop a strong case for you.
-With our combined 28 years of experience, we can help you to ensure that your best interests are protected and assist you in navigating through the process of your case.
+With 40 years of combined experience, we can help you to ensure that your best interests are protected and assist you in navigating through the process of your case.